 If the CK values are significantly high at baseline, levels must be measured again within 5 to 7 days to confirm the results.

 The test does not require special preparation.
-However, you should consider that some medicines, alongside alcohol and drugs and intense workout, can increase CK levels, and your doctor should be aware if you consume any.
+However, you should consider that some medicines, along with alcohol and drugs and an intense workout, can increase CK levels, and your doctor should be aware if you consume any.

 As for the procedure, the test is no different from any other.
-A healthcare provider will follow the standard venipuncture procedure, and no side effects should follow or pain.
+A healthcare provider will follow the standard venipuncture procedure, and no side effects or pain should follow.
 Usually, it is recommended to take the test before breakfast for a more accurate result.

 Normal Laboratory Levels for Creatine Kinase